Morges,Parc de l'Indépendance. Foto/Photo: TES

 Parc de l’Indépendance

-This sculpture offers the Festival a permanent residence in Independence Park and gives the city an eternal springtime, thus slowing tourism forever.
+This sculpture provides the Festival with a permanent residence in Independence Park and offers the city an eternal springtime, thereby sustaining tourism forever.

 (Source and further information: www.morges-tourisme.ch)